 LGBT young people in schools

 In 2020 GPS carried out research around the lived experiences of LGBT Young people in Glasgow schools.
 This was in response to the School Report 2017 where it was reported that 50% of LGB and 71% of trans young people in Scotland’s schools are bullied.
-Results and recommendations will be published here soon!
+Results and recommendations can be viewed in the video below:

 More information and support for LGBT young people can be found on the LBGT youth Scotland website: